zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_b.rst

 .. _basic-part-b:

-Part B - Defining a Custom AsyncWorker
+Part B - Defining Custom AsyncWorkers
 ======================================

 In :ref:`Part A<basic-part-a>`, we saw a default :class:`~PySink.AsyncWorker` in action.
 However, the whole point of